-PSY 332 Research Methods and Statistics II
+PSY 332 Research Methods and Analysis

-A continuation of the material covered in Research Methods and Statistics I with an emphasis on more complex experimental procedures and the appropriate use of statistics (covering the dependent t-test, ANOVA, and nonparametric statistics).
-Laboratory work further develops skills in literature review, hypothesis formulation, data collection, data analysis and interpretation, and scientific reporting.
-Prerequisites: PSY 100, PSY 232, MTH 140.
+An exploration of the methods used in psychological research with a focus on the appropriate use of statistics (covering correlations, the independent t-test, the dependent t-test, ANOVA, and nonparametric statistics).
+Laboratory work develops skills, hypothesis formulation, data collection, data analysis and interpretation.
+Prerequisites: PSY 100, MTH 140.